OpenConext/spring-security-opensaml/README.md

 # Spring Security OpenSAML

-**Warning: this is Beta code, do not use it on production systems**

 This is an Spring Security module for authentication and authorization with Security Assertion Markup Language.
 It uses the [OpenSAML library](http://www.opensaml.org/) from Internet2.